 Mei Cobb, director of Volunteer & Employee Engagement at United Way Worldwide, says, “Day of Action is an opportunity to invite and inspire volunteers from throughout our communities to join United Way in addressing pressing challenges in education, financial stability and health.
 Day of Action showcases the impact that United Way volunteers can have on a single day around the world, demonstrates what is possible on 364 other days of the year, and unifies and builds stronger communities.”

 How will you celebrate on this day of action?
-Document your efforts on twitter using #DayofAction!
+Document your efforts on twitter using the hashtag #DayofAction!

 — Aloha United Way (@alohaunitedway) June 14, 2016